Hans Wijayasuriya: Corporate career

 Hans has published on the subject of digital mobile communications (S.S.H Wijayasuriya et al.), including research papers in publications of the Institute of Electrical and Electronics Engineers (IEEE) USA, Royal Society and the Institute of Electrical Engineers (IEE) UK.
 He has also presented papers at several International conferences on digital mobile communications.

+Public service

+Wijayasuriya was appointed on 1 November 2024 as the Chief Advisor to the President on Digital Economy by Anura Kumara Dissanayake with the task of leading the Sri Lankan government's digital transformation initiatives.